slmason/paper/paper.md

 We have made fantastic insight into the BBOA aging process.
 Nonetheless, question remain unanswered, so we should definitely get more funding.

+# Acknowledgements
+We would like to thank our EU funding body.